abhishekdaramoni-spec/DAA-PRACTICALS/PRACTICAL-3/Readme.md

-# Max Heap Sort
+Max Heap

-Max Heap Sort is a sorting algorithm that uses a **Max Heap** data structure to sort elements in ascending order.

-In a Max Heap, the **largest element is always present at the top** of the heap.
+A Max Heap is a type of binary tree where the parent element is always greater than its child elements.
+Because of this, the largest element is always present at the top (root).

-## How It Works

-1. The program takes the number of elements and their values as input.
-2. It creates a Max Heap from the given elements.
-3. The largest element is placed at the end of the array.
-4. The remaining elements are heapified again.
-5. This process is repeated until all elements are sorted.
-6. Finally, the sorted array and execution time are displayed.
+In Max Heap, elements are arranged level by level from left to right.
+When we add or remove an element, we compare it with its parent or children and swap the elements if necessary to maintain the Max Heap property.

+For Heap Sort, we first create a Max Heap.
+Then we take the largest element from the top and move it to the end of the array.
+After that, we heapify the remaining elements and repeat the same process until the complete array is sorted in ascending order.

+The time complexity of Heap Sort is O(n log n), and the space complexity is O(log n) when recursive heapify is used.